rachelvansciver/SAACO3/storage/Aurora.md

 - use for immediate failover

 ## Global Aurora Database
-- 1 primary region for read an write
+- 1 primary region for read and write
 - up to 5 secondary read regions
 - up to 16 read replicas for each read region
 - less than 1 second for replication across region